 If you’re planning on freezing them, I would recommend freezing the cookie dough balls.
 Simply roll the balls, then add to a prepared baking sheet.
 Freeze until dough has hardened, about 30 minutes to an hour.
 Then place in a zip top bag and store in the freezer for up to 3 months.
 The cookies may need a few minutes longer to bake when frozen.
 Just keep an eye on them and remove from oven once lightly golden brown.

 - Refrigerate the dough for 15 to 20 minutes prior to baking.
 This creates a thicker and less flat cookie.

-- Use a medium cookie scoop to ensure all smore cookies are the same size!
+- Use a medium cookie scoop to ensure all cookies are the same size.

-- These cookies taste best when warm.
+- Serve while warm to get that classic gooey s’mores taste.
 To reheat, place in microwave for 10 to 15 seconds.

-- To roast the marshmallows on top, broil the s’mores cookies for 1-2 minutes until they are lightly toasted.
+- Roast the marshmallows on top by broiling the cookies for 1-2 minutes until they are lightly toasted.

-- Immediately place the chocolate kiss on top of the toasted marshmallow.
+- Immediately add a chocolate kiss on top of the toasted marshmallow.
 You want to add it on while the marshmallow is still gooey.

 S'more Cookie Recipe